Today is a special anniversary for me (and, well, OK, sure: NASA too).

 The station has been continuously manned (and womaned!) for 20 years as of today.

 The station is very easy to see on a clear night, if it happens to pass over your location.
-It’s large, so it’s the brightest thing in the sky, and moving fast — it generally only takes 6-8 minutes to go from horizon to horizon.
+It’s large, and the brightest moving thing in the sky — and moving fast — it generally only takes 6-8 minutes to go from horizon to horizon.
 Every time I see it I think to myself, “There are people in there” (and say that out loud to anyone who happens to be nearby, and hasn’t heard me say it before).
 NASA makes it easy with a web site to tell you how to see it.